Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Theoretical Results

+Among the leading terms of the expected Fisher-divergence, the first three terms represent the asymptotic bias of the score function of KDE and the last term represent the asymptotic variance of it.
+So, asymptotically, the minimization of the Fisher-divergence can be interpreted as selecting the $(w_n,h_n)$ that balances these bias and variance terms.

-\begin{rem} When the support of the underlying density is non-compact, the moment $\mathbb{E}_x[f(x)^{-1}]$ does not exist.
-It is well known that a similar phenomenon occurs in a Cross-Validation method for regression estimators such as Nadaraya-Watson Estimator, see \citet{racine2004nadarayacv,hall2007nadarayacv}.
-Since data must lie within a finite range, trimming procedures like \cite{racine2004nadarayacv} and \cite{hall2007nadarayacv} will not be necessary.
-In fact, although DGPs in our numerical studies have non-compact support, selected bandwidths and tempering parameters do not behave in problematic manners. \end{rem}
+\begin{rem} When the support of the underlying density is non-compact, moment $\mathbb{E}_x[f(x)^{-1}]$ does not exist.
+It is well known that a similar phenomenon occurs in the least-squares CV method for regression estimators such as the Nadaraya-Watson estimator, where the inverse of density emerges in the variance term; thus, trimming significantly improves the accuracy (see \citealp{racine2004nadarayacv,hall2007nadarayacv}).
+Because the data must lie within a finite range, trimming procedures will not be necessary in our case.
+Although the DGPs in our numerical studies have non-compact support, the selected bandwidths and learning rates do not behave in a problematic manner. \end{rem}

+Based on Theorem \ref{thm:ej}, we define the asymptotically optimal bandwidth $h_n^*$ and the asymptotically optimal learning rate $w_n^*$. \begin{df}[Asymptotically Optimal Parameters] Asymptotically optimal parameters $(w_n^*, h_n^*)$ are defined as the minimizer of the leading terms of the expected Fisher divergence.